The Walking Botanist

 The third woman to enroll at Berkeley’s medical school and the second woman to be professionally employed as a botanist in the US, the intrepid Kate Brandegee died on April 3, 1920.

 After getting her MD at Berkeley, she found starting a practice too daunting.
 Thankfully, Kate’s passion for botany was ignited during med school.

-She had learned that plants were the primary sources of medicine, so she dropped the mantle of physician to pursue botany.
+She had learned that plants were the primary sources of medicine, so she dropped the mantle of the physician to pursue botany.
 Five years later, she was the curator of the San Francisco Academy of Sciences herbarium.
 While Kate was at the academy, she personally trained Alice Eastwood.
 Later, when Kate moved on, Alice was ready to take her place - Kate was a phenomenal mentor.

 The collecting trips - often taken together, but sometimes individually, would be their lifelong passion - and they traveled through much of California, Arizona and Mexico at times using the free railroad passes afforded to botanists.
 Despite poor health, Kate loved these experiences.
-In 1908, at the age of 64, she wrote Townsend a letter,
+In 1908, at the age of 64, she wrote Townshend a letter,

 “I am going to walk from Placerville to Truckee (52 miles!)”

 In 1906, when the Berkley herbarium was destroyed by an earthquake, the Brandegees single-handedly restored it by giving the school their entire botanical library (including many rare volumes) and their plant collection which numbered some 80,000 plants.
 Thanks to Townshend's inheritance, the couple was financially independent, but they were also exceptionally selfless.
 The Brandegee’s followed their plants and books to Berkley where Townshend and Kate worked the rest of their lives pro bono.
 Botanist Marcus Jones said of Kate,

 “She was the one botanist competent to publish a real [book about the native plants of California].”